 The shops in central Paris are fine if you need to do a little shopping.
 Whether it’s vegetables, fruit, frozen products or even a drugstore – you’ll find it all here.
 In the centre you will most often see Monoprix, Franprix, Marché U.

 These are chain stores, so they are scattered all over Paris.
-Most of these shops open at 9am and close between 9-10pm.
-The smaller ones are only open until 1 pm on Sundays.
+Most of these shops open at 8:00 and close at a maximum of 21:00-22:00.
+The smaller ones are only open on Sundays until 13:00.

 Will you have a kitchen in your accommodation and don’t feel like cooking?
-Alternatively, Picard frozen food stores are an alternative.
-It offers everything from appetizers, main courses, fish to desserts.
-Their food is renowned.
-They have several branches in the centre.
+Alternatively, Picard frozen food shops offer everything from starters, mains, fish and desserts.
+Their food is renowned and they have several branches in the centre.

 Supermarkets in Paris